 - Or, creating that gorgeous “Cracked Up” paint effect?

 Methinks maybe we should just do all three 😉 so it’s going to be a long tutorial, but if you’re not interested in all the bits, just scroll past.
 Right, before we get to the tutorial, be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
 And don’t forget to subscribe so you’ll never miss a post!

 What you need to make “Cracked Up” Window Planter

-I used Unicorn SPiT for all of the paint effects but you can use any craft paint as long as it’s water-based.
+I used Unicorn SPiT for all the paint effects, but you can use any craft paint as long as it’s water-based.
 Unicorn SPiT has these amazing names for all their colors so I’ve put the actual color in brackets to make it easier for you to find something similar.

 - Scraps bits of wood

 - 4 x L-shaped brackets

 - Rusty chicken wire

 - 4 Small hinges